As most programming languages, Ruby leverages a wide set of third-party libraries.

 Searching among available gems

 The search command can be used to look for gems, based on a string.
-Gems which names contain the specified string will be listed in return.
+Gems which names start with the specified string will be listed in return.
 For instance, to search for the “html”-related gems:

 $ gem search -r html